-Compost tea works really in two ways.
+Compost tea works its magic to power plants in two separate ways.
 First, the nutrients are absorbed through the foliage as the liquid hits the leaves.
-In addition, the roots absorb the nutrients as the liquid works down through the soil.
-This allows for a steady and full supply of nutrients to power your plants.
+In addition, the roots also absorb the fertilizer as the liquid works down through the soil.
+This dual approach allows for a steady and full supply of nutrients to power your plants.

 In order to make a batch of compost tea, you really only need five things: compost, water, a 5-gallon bucket, a strainer, and a stir stick.
-Although you can use partially composted materials, try to use fresh, completely finished compost if possible.
+Although you can use partially composted materials, it’s best to use compost that has completely broken down.

 Finished compost, because it is fully decomposed, will give you the most nutrients of all.
 Bagged compost, which is now fairly easy to find in most gardening stores, works equally well too.

-Start by filling the 5-gallon bucket about ⅓ to ½ full of compost.
-Then, add non-treated water until you reach the top of the bucket.
+Start by filling 5-gallon bucket about ⅓ to ½ full of compost.
+Next, you simply add water until you reach within an inch or two of the top of the bucket.
+The only thing here is to make sure to well water, untreated tap water or rain water.

 Once filled, stir the compost and water vigorously with the stir stick to agitate the compost.
 This will help the water to start absorbing the nutrients from the compost.
 The name “compost tea”comes from this very process, as the water soaks in the compost just like making tea.

 Just stirring the mixture once or twice a day is more than enough to add adequate oxygen.
-If your mixture starts to look like mud, you are on the right track.
+If your mixture starts to look like dirty, muddy water, you are on the right track.
 Stirring it daily will allow the compost to leach more and more nutrients into the water.

 After 5 to 7 days of mixing, the liquid is ready to strain and use.
-To strain, use a large colander placed over another 5-gallon bucket.
+To do this, use a large colander placed over another 5-gallon bucket.
 Pour the mixture through the colander and into the bucket.

-The solid compost that you are left with can then be thrown back into your compost bin to get recharged again.
+The solid compost that you are left with can be thrown back into your compost bin to recharge.
 If you don’t have a compost pile at home, just take the solid compost and use it as a natural mulch around your growing plants.

 Store the tea in your garage or shed.
-You don’t even have to cover the bucket, but you might want to consider it if you have pets or young children around.
+It’s best to put a lid on the tea to help keep evaporation to a minimum and keep out of the way of pets and children.
 It is not toxic in the least, but it might get them a bit dirty if they get in it!

 Seedlings & Young Transplants